At a glance

 - Country: Argentina, the ham-and-cheese baseline of the bakery-counter tray

 You order these by the dozen at the bakery counter, never one at a time.
 The woman behind the glass pulls a stack already cut, lifts a tray of jamón y queso down from the shelf, counts twelve small rectangles onto squares of waxed paper, and folds the parcel shut while you are still deciding whether twelve is enough for the afternoon.
-The sándwich de miga de jamón y queso is the version that fills most of that tray: thin cooked ham and a mild cheese pressed between two slices of crustless white bread, the ham-and-cheese default that an Argentine panadería turns out in quantity all day.
-It is bought, not made at home, and it is sold the way bread is sold, by the count and by weight, stacked behind the same glass as the medialunas.
+The sándwich de miga de jamón y queso is the version that fills most of that tray: thin cooked ham and a mild cheese pressed between two slices of crustless white bread, the ham-and-cheese default an Argentine panadería turns out in quantity all day.
+It is bought, not made at home, and that is half of what the thing is.

-They go by more than one name and turn up wherever Argentines gather to eat standing up.
-Stacked and crustless they are sándwiches de miga; layered into three slices with two fillings they become triples; in parts of the country a small one is a rafaelito.
-They are the standing food of the copetín, the late-afternoon spread of small bites with a drink, and of the merienda, the Argentine tea-time between lunch and a late dinner.
-They are also the default order for a birthday, a wake, an office farewell, anything where a bakery delivers a flat box and people pick at it across an afternoon.
-The ham-and-cheese is what you ask for when you ask for nothing in particular, the safe center of the tray that everyone will eat.
+That is why it lives at the gatherings it does.
+The flat bakery box is the standing food of the copetín, the late-afternoon spread of small bites with a drink, and of the merienda, the Argentine tea-time between lunch and a late dinner.
+It is the default delivery for a birthday, a wake, an office farewell, anything where a bakery sends a box and people pick at it across an afternoon.
+The ham-and-cheese is what you ask for when you ask for nothing in particular, the safe center of the tray that everyone in the room will eat, the reason the order is usually some plain dozens of jamón y queso and only then a few of the rest.